magento/merchdocs/src/marketing/event-restrict-access.md

    - Choose the **Landing Page** that appears before customers log in to the private sale site.

    - To let search engine bots and spiders know that the landing page is correct and there are no other pages on the site to index, set **HTTP Response** to `200 OK`.
+In all other cases set to `503 Service Unavailable`.

+{:.bs-callout-info}
+Applicable only if restriction mode is set to "Website Closed".
+The landing page is rendered as raw HTML.

    - If you want the fields in the customer login and forgot password forms to be filled automatically from previous entries, set **Enable Autocomplete on login/forgot password forms** to `Yes`.